Chaimaa-Boukniter/Python-Basics/README.md

 #Python loop exercises

-This repository contains exercices focused on using loops in Python.
+This repository contains exercices focused on using conditions and loops in Python.